Dr Alex Street Neurologic Music Therapist

 2014

-Doctor of philosophy awarded for Home-based neurologic music therapy for arm hemiparesis following stroke.
+Doctor of philosophy awarded for Home-based neurologic music therapy for arm hemiparesis following stroke: A Feasibility Randomised Controlled Trial.

 Read more: https://journals.sagepub.com/doi/pdf/10.1177/0269215517717060